ricardomalias/JavaTest/readme.md

 # JavaTest Application #

+This project is a Java Test that checks a Palindrome sentence, find K-Complementary Pair and uses Apache Spark to extract the 50.000 more frequently phrases from a string file with path provided on application arguments.

 #### How to run ####

 - Run build gradle
 - Add a file path as argument for application
     - If you haven't any file in hand you can try `./src/main/resources/example.csv` as example
-    - Also you can try generate a base64 txt file like `base64 /dev/urandom | head -c 1000000000 > file.txt` and use some character different than a pipe to split phrases
+    - Hint: You can also try generate a base64 txt file like `base64 /dev/urandom | head -c 1000000000 > file.txt` (1GB file) and use some character different than a pipe to split phrases
 - Run `Application` class
+- Be happy =)

 #### TO DO ####